Selling a Trucking Company

 There are many California logistics and transportation businesses for sale.

-Before you can advertise your trucking business for sale, you need to figure out the correct NAICS code for it.
-These codes describe your business activities and will help potential buyers understand what kind of business you’re selling.
-Using the right NAICS code is important because it can help buyers search for listings and find the right transport company for sale based on its activities.
+Before advertising your trucking business for sale, you must determine the correct NAICS code.
+These codes describe your business activities and help potential buyers understand what kind of business you’re selling.
+Using the proper NAICS code is essential because it can help buyers search for listings and find the right transport company for sale based on its activities.

 Below is a comprehensive list of transportation & logistics companies: